buildingSMART/BCF-API/README.md

     PUT /bcf/{version}/projects/{project_id}/topics/{guid}/snippet

 Puts a new BIM Snippet binary file to a topic.
 If this is used, the parent topics BIM Snippet property `is_external` must be set to `false` and the `reference` must be the file name with extension.

+### 4.2.8 Determining allowed Topic modifications

+The global default Topic authorizations are expressed in the project schema and when Topic(s) are requested with the parameter "includeAuthorization" equal to "true" Topics will include an "authorization" field containing any local overrides for each Topic.

 ## 4.3 File Services